History of the United Kingdom: Victorian era

-There was a spirit of libertarianism, says Porter, as people felt they were free.
 Taxes were very low, and government restrictions were minimal.
-There were still problem areas, such as occasional riots, especially those motivated by anti-Catholicism.
+There were still problem areas, such as riots, especially those motivated by anti-Catholicism.
 Society was still ruled by the aristocracy and the gentry, which controlled high government offices, both houses of Parliament, the church, and the military.
 Becoming a rich businessman was not as prestigious as inheriting a title and owning a landed estate.
 Literature was doing well, but the fine arts languished as the Great Exhibition of 1851 showcased Britain's industrial prowess rather than its sculpture, painting or music.
-The educational system was mediocre; the capstone universities (outside Scotland) were likewise mediocre.
+The educational system was mediocre.
 Historian Llewellyn Woodward has concluded:

 According to historians David Brandon and Alan Brooke, the new system of railways after 1830 brought into being our modern world:

 Foreign policy

-Free trade imperialism

-The Great London Exhibition of 1851 clearly demonstrated Britain's dominance in engineering and industry; that lasted until the rise of the United States and Germany in the 1890s.
+The Great London Exhibition of 1851 clearly demonstrated Britain's dominance in engineering and industry; that lasted until the rise of the US and Germany in the 1890s.
 Using the imperial tools of free trade and financial investment, it exerted major influence on many countries outside Europe, especially in Latin America and Asia.
 Thus Britain had both a formal Empire based on British rule and an informal one based on the British pound.

-Russia, France and the Ottoman Empire

-One nagging fear was the possible collapse of the Ottoman Empire.
-It was well understood that a collapse of that country would set off a scramble for its territory and possibly plunge Britain into war.
-To head that off Britain sought to keep the Russians from occupying Constantinople and taking over the Bosporous Straits, as well as from threatening India via Afghanistan.
-In 1853, Britain and France intervened in the Crimean War and defeated Russia at a very high cost in casualties.
-In the 1870s the Congress of Berlin blocked Russia from imposing the harsh Treaty of San Stefano on the Ottoman Empire.
-Despite its alliance with the French in the Crimean War, Britain viewed the Second Empire of Napoleon III with some distrust, especially as the emperor constructed ironclad warships and began returning France to a more active foreign policy.